Kurt Vonnegut: Death and legacy

 The Science Fiction and Fantasy Hall of Fame inducted Vonnegut posthumously in 2015.
 The asteroid 25399 Vonnegut is named in his honor.
 A crater on the planet Mercury has also been named in his honor.
 In 2021, the Kurt Vonnegut Museum and Library in Indianapolis was designated a Literary Landmark by the Literary Landmarks Association.
-In 1986, the University of Evansville library located in Evansville, Indiana, where he spoke during the dedication ceremony, was named after Vonnegut.
+In 1986, Vonnegut spoke at the dedication of the Bower-Suhrheinrich Library at the University of Evansville, where he was presented with an honorary Doctor of Letters.

 Views

 The beliefs I have to defend are so soft and complicated, actually, and, when vivisected, turn into bowls of undifferentiated mush.
 I am a pacifist, I am an anarchist, I am a planetary citizen, and so on.